 Using Multiple Data Sources and Multiple Match Processes

 The three-way match is GL – POS and then POS – Bank.
-In addition to that three-way match, there are some transactions that hit the GL or Bank that are not reflected in the POS source, so you can set up another match process to match from GL directly to Bank.
+In addition to this three-way match, there are some transactions that hit the GL or Bank but are not reflected in the POS source.
+If you have such transactions, set up another match process to match from GL directly to Bank.
 For example, a Bank Fee will be on the bank statement and posted to the GL, but is not typically included with POS source activity.

 Example - Setting Up the Multiple Data Sources